DISHDevEx/eks-ml-pipeline/README.md

 │    ├── example_sparse_to_dense.py
 │
 │
 ├──  reporting					contains all reporting modules
 │    ├── example_roc_report.py
 │
 │
-└── tests						this foler contains unit and integration tests of the project │    ├── unit
+└── tests						contains unit and integration tests of the project │    ├── unit
 │    └── integration
 │